-Google map and search facility with approximately 1,600 masaajid (mosques) in the UK and Eire.
+Google map and search facility with over 1,800 masaajid (mosques) in the UK and Eire.
 Includes a listing feature for small-format web devices, e.g. mobile phones.
-This is probably the most comprehensive and accurate register of UK masjids on the web and includes many hundreds of corrections to lists published elsewhere.
+This is widely recognised as the definitive register of UK masjids on the web.

-Masses of work has gone in to making this data accurate, for example the register lists over 300 premises that are no longer in use as masjids (clearly marked as 'defunct'), included in other lists in error.
+Masses of work has gone in to making this data accurate, for example the register identifies around 500 premises that are no longer in use as masjids (clearly marked as 'defunct'), included in other lists in error.